 John Berkery is a partner in Mayer Brown's Corporate & Securities practice.
 He represents underwriters, issuers and selling stockholders in a wide range of capital markets transactions, including registered public offerings (IPOs, follow-on offerings, continuous offering programs), private placements (including Rule 144A/Reg S offerings and PIPE (private investment in public equity) transactions), leveraged buyouts, restructurings and liability management transactions (exchange offers, tender offers and consent solicitations).
-He is experienced in a broad spectrum of securities products, ranging from high-yield to investment-grade debt securities and from simple common equity to complicated convertible debt and other hybrid and equity-linked securities.
+He is experienced in a broad convertible debt and other hybrid and equity-linked securities.
 His practice also includes assisting clients with their ongoing reporting obligations, corporate governance requirements and other compliance issues arising under the Securities Exchange Act of 1934, the NYSE and NASDAQ, as well as general corporate law matters.